Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 I did all the rest of the labs of module 8 for the Boson CourseWare today.  i am left with two modules to finsh with the Boson CourseWare.
 I think i will finish them soon.
 I'll try to read one chapter of the books later.
 I think that things are going as planned.For now distraction time , i will watch a tv series.

+## 1/19/2025

+I read through pages 674 today.

+## 1/20/2025

+I read another chapter im in pages 735.
+It was more of a theorical chapter the little amount of practical thing i learned i will apply them in final labs.
+I wanna read another chapter tonight i will see if i can make it.